 At the same time, national policy-makers, as well as those in the formal justice system, need a much better understanding of how Suco leaders are currently managing cases of public crimes against women and girls through customary practices.
-At the moment, this is occurring in a widespread manner, contrary to the stated intentions of the National Parliament, which passed the Penal Code and the LADV making domestic violence a public crime which obliges authorities to report, investigate and prosecute cases.
+At the moment, this is occurring in a widespread manner, contrary to the stated intentions of the National Parliament, which passed the LADV reinforcing the Penal Code which made domestic violence a public crime which obliges authorities to report, investigate and prosecute cases.
 Much more support is required at the Aldeia and Suco level.

-In March 2022, the UN CEDAW Committee issued a question to the Government of Timor-Leste as part of its 4th reporting cycle, which raised concerns about ensuring any new law related to customary justice would not restrict women's rights to take matters of violence to the formal justice process.
+In March 2022, the UN CEDAW Committee issued a question to the Government of Timor-Leste as part of its 4th reporting cycle, which raised concerns about ensuring any new law related to customary justice would not restrict women's rights to take matters of violence to the formal justice process.22